rancher/docs/content/rancher/v2.x/en/backups/_index.md

 weight: 5
 ---

 In this section, you'll learn how to create backups of Rancher, how to restore Rancher from backup, and how to migrate Rancher to a new server.

+Rancher version must be v2.5.0 and up to use this approach of backing up and restoring Rancher.

 - [Changes in Rancher v2.5](#changes-in-rancher-v2-5)
 - [Backup and Restore for Rancher Prior to v2.5](#backup-and-restore-for-rancher-prior-to-v2-5)